The mains

 Rokaths:

-Omnivorous, but with a clear preference for meat, they hunt in groups with a pack of karapots bred by them and bring back meat for the rest of the village.
-They live mainly in small villages.
-If karapots are present, a karakesh, a territory ritual, is unexpectedly performed to legitimize their presence.
+They are omnivorous, but they clearly prefer meat.
+They hunt in groups with packs of karapots they have bred and bring back meat for the rest of the village.
+If karapots are present where they wish to settle, even temporarily, they perform an unexpected karakesh (ritual of territory) to legitimize their presence.

-To venerate Kettoss, they perform a ritual in his honor on the members of their karapot pack when they choose them, and pray to them before every fight.
-As for Divlan, couples pray to them every day to thank them for their union.
+To worship Kettoss, they perform a ritual in his honor with all the karapot who chose them.
+They also pray to him before each fight.
+To honor Divlan, couples pray to her daily, thanking her for their union.